takoda1/580-project/README.md

 ---
 ## Setup

-The game is available online at [http://comp580.herokuapp.com/](http://comp580.herokuapp.com/) .
-This is the easiest way to access the game, especially for those without a background in computer science.

 For more advanced users who may want to play the game locally, the entire `580-project` folder may be downloaded or cloned.
 Once `Git Bash` has been properly installed on your computer, you may open a `Git Bash` window in the `580-project` folder and type `node server.js`.
 The game can then be played by going to a browser of your choice and going to the domain `localhost:8080`.